Free Spirit

 Travel alone, together

-While being a solo female traveller is daunting, you don’t technically have to travel alone.
-If you’re travelling without anyone you know, why not join a group trip?
-There are lots of tour operators out there who organise women-only group holidays.
+While being a solo female traveller is daunting, you don’t technically have to travel alone – why not join a group trip?
+There are lots of Tour Operators out there who organise women-only group holidays.
 These types of tours are unique in that they are female-led to ‘empower women through travel’.
-The aim is for you to meet like-minded women travellers so you can travel with less worry.
+The aim is for you to meet like-minded women so you can travel with confidence and enjoy the journey.

-There is also a lot of choice with these group trips, whether you want to go to Italy for wine tasting or skiing somewhere cold.
-Not only is there choice, but you can travel knowing that you will be supporting local female-owned businesses.
-In a group of no more than 14, this could be the ideal way to dip your toes into travelling solo.
+There is an abundance of variety within these group trips, whether you’re looking to go wine-tasting in Italy or skiing somewhere cold, the choice is yours.
+You will also travel in the knowledge that you will be supporting local female-owned businesses.
+In a group of no more than 14, what better way can there be to dip your toes into travelling solo?

 A womens only tour group on holiday